panea-catalin/ethereum/documentation/documentation.md

     forge script script/DeploySimpleStorage.s.sol --rpc-url http://127.0.0.1:8545 --private-key <YOUR_PRIVATE_KEY> --broadcast
     ```

-    Replace `<YOUR_PRIVATE_KEY>` with the private key from one of the pre-funded accounts provided by Anvil or Ganache.
+    Replace `<YOUR_PRIVATE_KEY>` with the private key from one of the pre-funded accounts provided by Anvil.

 ### 5. Verify Deployment